optimist0372/ascertainment-bias/README.md

 ```
 These reproduce:
 - statistical power
-- Impact of population stratification with drift and extreme model
+- impact of population stratification with drift and extreme model
-- Deconvolution approach
+- deconvolution approach
-- Impact of missing reference during deconvolution
+- impact of missing reference during deconvolution
-- Impact of attenuation bias in the reference during deconvolution
+- impact of attenuation bias in the reference during deconvolution

 ## 🛠 Using your own data